nastiag67/pipelitools/README.md

 ### Usage

-This package was used in [MSc dissertation project](https://github.com/nastiag67/ecgn).
+This package was used in [University of Oxford MSc dissertation project](https://github.com/nastiag67/ecgn).